Comparing files using Visual Studio

 3. Select "Global Settings"

-Here's the .gitconfig file after clicking on the buttons:
+Here is the .gitconfig file after clicking the buttons:

 INI